 Q & A with Paul di Resta

-Q. What are your long term goals for after this test?
+Q. What are your expectations for this year?